Rotisserie Turkey Breast with Spice Rub

 - 1 teaspoon fresh ground black pepper

-- 4 teaspoons Kosher salt (or 2 teaspoons table salt)
+- 4 teaspoons Diamond Crystal kosher salt or 2 teaspoons table salt

-1. Spice Rub the Turkey Breast: In a small bowl, mix the paprika, coriander, cumin, black pepper, mustard powder and salt.
+- Spice Rub the Turkey Breast: In a small bowl, mix the paprika, coriander, cumin, black pepper, mustard powder and salt.
 Rub 1 tablespoon of the spices in the big cavity.
 Work the skin loose from the breast, being careful not to tear it, and rub 1 tablespoon of spices directly on the breast meat, under the skin.
 Sprinkle the rest of the spices over the outside of the turkey.
-(Note: If you have time, dry brine the turkey breast with the spice rub.
-Rub with spices the night before, or up to 48 hours before cooking.
-Wrap the turkey in plastic wrap, and refrigerate until 2 hours before cooking).

-2. Prepare the grill: Set your grill up for rotisserie cooking at medium heat, roughly 400*F. For my Weber Summit, this means turning the two outer burners (burners 1 and 6) to medium, and turning the infrared burner to medium.
+- Prepare the grill: Set your grill up for rotisserie cooking at medium heat, roughly 350°F. For my Weber Summit, this means turning the two outer burners (burners 1 and 6) to medium, and turning the infrared burner to medium.
 Then I put my drip pan in the middle, over the unlit burners.
-(See here for more rotisserie setup details.)

-3. Truss and Skewer the Turkey: If there is loose skin on the turkey (around the wings and the neck), truss it once, around the wing sockets, and tuck loose skin under the butcher’s twine.
-Skewer the turkey on your spit, running the prongs under the belly of the bird, so you don’t pierce the meat on the breast.
+- Truss and Skewer the Turkey: If there is loose skin on the turkey around the wings and the neck, trim it away.
+Skewer the turkey on your spit, running the prongs under the belly of the bird, so you don't pierce the meat on the breast.

-4. Cook the Turkey: Put the spit on the grill, start the rotisserie motor, and cook with the lid closed.
-It should take 1 1/2 to 2 hours, depending on the size of the breast.
-My 6 pound breast was done in 1 hour and 30 minutes.
-It’s better to go by temperature, though – you want the breast at the thickest part to read 150*F to 155*F; start checking about 15 minutes before you think the bird will be done.
+- Rotisserie the turkey: Put the spit on the grill, start the rotisserie motor, and cook with the lid closed.
+(If you are using an infrared rotisserie burner, shut it off after the turkey is browning nicely, about 30 minutes.)
+It should take about 1½ hours to cook, depending on the size of the breast.
+It's better to go by temperature, though - you want the breast at the thickest part to read 150°F to 155°; start checking after an hour of cooking.

-5. Serve Remove the turkey from the spit, and let rest for 15 minutes before carving.
-I like to cut the breast halves from the carcass, then slice them crosswise into 1/4″ thick slices.
-Serve with the juices in the drip pan, if they’re not sooty from your fire.
+- Serve: Remove the turkey from the spit and let rest for 15 minutes before carving.
+I like to cut the breast halves from the carcass, then slice them crosswise into ¼" thick slices for serving.

 What do you think?
 Questions?
 Other ideas?
 Leave them in the comments section below.